 Description Students receive a total of ten weeks of Visual Arts education for each year they are at Suffern Middle School.
-The curriculum and projects for the sixth, seventh and eighth-grade art students are designed to encourage creative thinking and expand their visual awareness.
-The curriculum is designed to be appropriate for the specific grade levels.
+The curriculum and projects for the sixth, seventh, and eighth-grade art students are designed to encourage creative thinking and expand their visual awareness.
+The curriculum is designed to be appropriate for specific grade levels.
 The goal is to create an encouraging art experience that will allow the students to explore their personal creativity.

 AVID Grade 8

 Description AVID stands for Advancement Via Individual Determination.
 This college readiness course is intended for motivated students who are in the academic “middle”.
 Overall, the goal is that each student who is accepted into the program develops a sense of achievement gained through hard work and determination.
 Students must apply and be accepted into this elective.

 Description We provide language support to our English language learners through push-in and pull-out programs.
 We work on helping students to acquire the English language through reading, writing, speaking, and listening skills.
 Through our varied approaches, students are challenged and excited to learn.

 FAMILY AND CONSUMER SCIENCE (FACS) Grades 6, 7, 8